Tue, Dec 03, 2024 | Jumada al-Aakhirah 2, 1446 | DXB ktweather icon0°C

 Q. How excited were you when you earned your first England call-up last year?

-I was obviously very excited because I have been in Dubai for eight years and then the first year I moved back to England, I got into The Hundred, which was really nice.
+I was obviously very excited because I had been in Dubai for eight years and then the first year after I moved back to England, I got into The Hundred, which was really nice.
 I didn’t play, but I was part of the team (Manchester Original).
 Then last year, it all happened very fast, because I got to play in The Hundred, then on the last day of the tournament, I got a phone call from the England coach (Jon Lewis) to say that they wanted me for the Sri Lanka series (in August 2023).
 It was amazing because it was always my goal to play for England, but I didn’t expect it to happen so soon after moving back to England from Dubai.
 So, I was just very happy.

 Q. You have played seven matches now for England, five T20Is and two ODIs, having played 19 T20 Internationals for the UAE which is an associate member of the ICC.
 So being part of an elite team like England, has anything changed in your life?